sanjaysureshkumar1-rgb/Nea-T-rex-Runner-game/README.md

 This project reimagines the offline Chrome Dino as an enhanced endless runner developed with Pygame.
 It introduces level progression, power-ups, unlockable skins, dynamic environments, improved visuals, sound effects, music, and a detailed scoring system with local leaderboards to enhance engagement and replayability.

-## 📋 Table of Contents
+Table of Contents

-- [About the Project]
+- About the Project
-- [Features]
+- Features
-- [Screenshots]
+- Screenshots
-- [How to Play]
+- How to Play
-- [Technologies Used]
+- Technologies Used

 About the Project

 The original Chrome T-Rex game was designed as a simple Easter egg for users without an internet connection.
 Whilst functional, it lacks variety, progression, and long-term engagement.

-This project reimagines the classic endless runner with a full feature set — including unlockable skins, a coin economy, multiple game modes, a leaderboard, and dynamic level progression — transforming a throwaway minigame into a genuinely replayable experience.
+This project reimagines the classic endless runner with a full feature set , including unlockable skins, a coin economy, multiple game modes, a leaderboard, and dynamic level progression — transforming a throwaway minigame into a genuinely replayable experience.

 Features
-- 🎮 **Single Player Mode** — Classic endless runner with increasing difficulty
+- Single Player Mode — Classic endless runner with increasing difficulty
-- 👥 **2-Player Mode** — Local co-op on the same keyboard
+- 2-Player Mode — Local co-op on the same keyboard
-- 📖 **Story Mode** — Five unique levels across different environments, each with its own objective
+- Story Mode — Five unique levels across different environments, each with its own objective
-- 🏆 **Leaderboard** — Track high scores, total coins, and achievements
+- Leaderboard— Track high scores, total coins, and achievements
-- 🦖 **Unlockable Skins** — Spend coins to customise your dinosaur
+- Unlockable Skins— Spend coins to customise your dinosaur
-- 🏅 **Achievements System** — 15 achievements to unlock across all modes
+- Achievements Systems— 15 achievements to unlock across all modes
-- 🪙 **Coin Economy** — Collect coins during gameplay to spend in the skins shop
+- Coin Economy— Collect coins during gameplay to spend in the skins shop
-- ⚡ **Power-Ups** — Shield, Speed Boost, Double Jump, and Coin Magnet
+- Power-Ups— Shield, Speed Boost, Double Jump, and Coin Magnet
-- ⚙️ **Settings Menu** — Adjust music volume, sound effects, and view controls
+- Settings Menu — Adjust music volume, sound effects, and view controls
-- ⏸️ **Pause Functionality** — Pause and resume at any time
+- Pause Functionality— Pause and resume at any time

 Figure 1 - main menu